 Use Vintage Pieces

-Like any eclectic space, boho chic rooms utilize vintage pieces.
-But rather than American primitive pieces or rustic flea market finds, this style focuses more on mid-century modern accessories as well as anything reminiscent of the hippy culture of the 1960s and '70s.
-For example, a mid-century arc lamp mixed with a tribal print rug and a gallery wall of magazine covers from the 1970s achieve boho chic perfection.Continue to 5 of 6 below.
+Like any eclectic, interesting home space, boho rooms make creative use of interesting and unique vintage pieces.
+But rather than American primitive pieces or rustic flea market finds, this style actually focuses more on mid-century modern accessories as well as anything reminiscent of the free spirit hippy culture of the 1960s and '70s.
+For example, a mid-century arc lamp mixed with a tribal print rug and a gallery wall of magazine covers from the 1970s will achieve the look flawlessly.Continue to 5 of 6 below.

 05 of 06